Ian2327/Programming-Paradigms-Project/CONTRIBUTIONS.md

 * **[Jack Blake](https://github.com/halftimejack)**

   * Feature 2.1:
+    *Created models for Listing and Image
+    *Implemented checking for signin and daily limit to access creation form *Set up MEDIA_ROOT and other image collection prerequisites *Created dropdown and decimal form fields
   * Phase 1 Report: Documented all implemented features and technologies used

 * **[Wesley Omerso](https://github.com/womerso)**